OpenNebula/docs/source/intro_release_notes/release_notes/resolved_issues_581.rst

 - `Fix bug in vcenter_downloader failing to download vcenter images <https://github.com/OpenNebula/one/issues/3044>`__.
 - `Packaged Passenger can't be installed <https://github.com/OpenNebula/one/issues/2994>`__.
 - `Fix and issue in MarketPlace where all apps needs an image to import <https://github.com/OpenNebula/one/issues/1666>`__.
+- `Fix and issue in Linuxcontainers MarketPlace that didn't update the appliance list <https://github.com/OpenNebula/one/issues/3060>`__.